Former Trump campaign chief sent to jail after bail revoked - Journal du Cameroun

 Trump has denounced the Mueller probe as a political “witch hunt” and denied there was any collusion with Russia by members of his election campaign.

+“Didn’t know Manafort was the head of the Mob,” he said.
+“Very unfair!”

-“Paul Manafort worked for me for a very short period of time,” Trump told reporters outside the White House.
-“He worked for me, what, for 49 days or something?”
+Speaking to reporters earlier, Trump sought to play down Manafort’s influence on the campaign, saying he “worked for me for a very short period of time.

+“He worked for me, what, for 49 days or something?” he said.
-“I feel badly about a lot of them because I think a lot of it is very unfair,” he said.
-“They went back 12 years to get things that (Manafort) did 12 years ago.”

-The Manafort case focuses on his work between 2004 and 2014 in Ukraine for pro-Russia politicians including former Ukraine president Viktor Yanukovych.
+The Manafort case focuses on his work between 2004 and 2014 in Ukraine for pro-Russia politicians including former Ukrainian president Viktor Yanukovych.

 Kilimnik worked with Manafort in Ukraine during that time, and during the 2016 election they were reportedly in regular contact.